 - 2 cloves garlic , minced

-Stir in the milk, minced garlic, dried onions, and season with salt and pepper.
+- Slowly stir in the milk, cream, minced garlic, dried onions, and season with salt and pepper.
 Cook sauce on low until smooth and boiling, stirring occasionally with a whisk.

-Add the second layer of potatoes on top.
-Pour the remaining cheese sauce on top.
-Sprinkle remaining 1/2 cup of cheese on top.
+- Layer the remaining potatoes on top.
+Spoon the remaining cheese sauce over the potatoes.
+Sprinkle remaining cheese on top.

-Remove tinfoil and continue baking uncovered for 20-30 minutes more, or until potatoes are cooked and cheese is browned and sauce is bubbly.
+- Remove foil and continue baking, uncovered, for an additional 30 minutes, or until potatoes are cooked, cheese is browned and sauce is bubbly.